By: David Kim | March 26, 2019

 This article is for informational purposes only and does not constitute legal advice.

 This article is limited in scope to limited partnerships formed in Ontario pursuant to the Limited Partnerships Act (Ontario).
+The term "investment fund" in this article does not refer to a "mutual fund" or a "non-redeemable investment fund" as such terms are defined under Canadian securities laws.

 A corporation is typically formed to act as the general partner in order to provide limited liability protection for the shareholders of the general partner.